Privacy Policy

 Informed Consent - Minors (Children and Young People)

-ACSO will protect an individual’s personal information in line with this policy regardless of their age.
-In accordance with the Privacy Act 1988, ACSO does not specify an age after which an individual can make their own privacy decisions.
-However, a child age under 15 years is presumed to not have capacity to consent.
+The Group will protect an individual’s personal information in line with this policy regardless of their age.
+In accordance with the Privacy Act 1988, the Group does not specify an age after which an individual can make their own privacy decisions.
+However, a child aged under 15 years is presumed to not have capacity to consent.
 For consent to be valid, an individual must have capacity to consent (APP B.56; Refer to section 6.3 Informed Consent).

-If it not practical or reasonable for ACSO to assess the capacity of the individuals under the age of 18 on a case by basis, ACSO can presume that a client aged 15 or over has the capacity to consent, unless there is something to suggest something otherwise.
+In relation to the second paragraph, if it is not practical or reasonable for the Group to assess the capacity of the individuals under the age of 18 on a case by case basis, the Group can presume that a client aged 15 or over has the capacity to consent, unless there is something to suggest something otherwise.

 Dealing with Unsolicited Personal Information

-If ACSO receives unsolicited information, it must determine whether it could have collected the information legally (see section ‘When personal information may be collected’ above).
+If the Group received unsolicited information, it must determine whether it could have collected the information legally (see section ‘When personal information may be collected’ above).

-If ACSO determines that it could not have legally collected that information, then ACSO must destroy the information or de- identify the information as soon as practicable, but only if it is lawful to do so.
+If the Group determines that it could not have legally collected that information, then it must destroy the information or de-identify the information as soon as practicable, but only if it is lawful to do so.
 This does not apply to information in a Commonwealth government record.
-If ACSO determines that it could have collected the unsolicited personal information, ACSO may retain that information.
+If the Group determines that it could have collected unsolicited information, it may retain that information.

 Data security

-• ACSO will take reasonable steps to make sure that personal information ACSO holds is accurate, complete, up to date, not misleading and remains relevant to its functions or activities.
+• The Group will take reasonable steps to make sure that the personal information it holds is accurate, complete, up to date, not misleading and remains relevant to its functions or activities

-• All client records will be kept securely in password-protected electronic client management systems, electronic folders and/or locked filing cabinets, to be accessed only by ACSO personnel with authority to do so.
-The system has security measures in place that are designed to safeguard the personal information from loss, misuse, unauthorised access and disclosure.
+• All client records will be kept securely in password-protected electronic client management systems, electronic folders and/or locked filing cabinets, to be accessed only by the Group’s EP with authority to do so.
+The system has security measures in place that are designed to safeguard personal information from loss, misuse, unauthorised access and disclosure

-• ACSO personnel are required to ensure that all information held by ACSO remains secure against unauthorised access.
-This includes personal information about individuals as well as any other information about ACSO’s operations that is not already public knowledge.
-Information about ACSO’s commercial agreements and how it performs them must also be kept confidential and protected from unauthorised access or disclosure.
+• The Group’s EP is required to ensure that all information held by the Group remains secure against unauthorised access.
+This includes personal information about individuals as well as any other information about the Group’s commercial agreements and how it performs them must also be kept confidential and protected from unauthorised access or disclosure

-• Client information in paper or electronic form must not be transported out ACSO locations unless authorised and it is necessary to do so (for example, transporting between ACSO locations to Correctional facilities) When necessary, the documents should be transported securely in locked bag or password protected electronic device.
+• Client information in paper or electronic form must not be transported out of the Group’s locations unless authorised and it is necessary to do so (for example, transporting between the Group locations to Correctional facilities).
+When necessary, the documents should be transported securely in a locked bag or password protected electronic device.
 Documents must not be left in cars overnight.

 • Copies of documentation containing client personal information may only be made if necessary:

-• If ACSO discloses personal information to a third party, reasonable steps must be taken to prevent unauthorised use or disclosure by the third party.
+• If the Group discloses personal information to a third party, reasonable steps must be taken to prevent unauthorised use or disclosure by the third party

-• ACSO does not generally transfer personal information overseas.
-ACSO may only transfer personal information interstate or overseas if it is permitted to do so under the relevant laws.
-It will be necessary to comply with the requirements under APP 8 of the Australian Privacy Principles and the relevant privacy laws in each state affecting by a proposed transfer of information interstate or overseas.
+• The Group does not generally transfer personal information overseas.
+The Group may only transfer personal information interstate or overseas if permitted to do so under the relevant laws.
+It will be necessary to comply with the requirements under APP 8 of the Australian Privacy Principles and the relevant privacy laws in each state affecting by a proposed transfer of information interstate or overseas

 Clean Desk Policy

-To improve the security and confidentiality of data, ACSO has adopted a Clean Desk Policy which all ACSO personnel must comply with, regardless of whether they are working from home or a hub.
-Maintaining a clean desk reduces the risk of privacy/data breaches in ACSO, as it will decrease the likelihood of internal and external unauthorised access to personal or sensitive information (client, ACSO personnel and ACSO intellectual property).
+To improve the security and confidentiality of data, the Group has adopted a Clean Desk Policy which all Group EP’s must comply with, regardless of whether they are working from home or a hub.
+Maintaining a clean desk reduces the risk of privacy/data breaches in ACSO or McCormack Housing, as it will decrease the likelihood of internal and external unauthorised access to personal or sensitive information (client, EP and the Group’s intellectual property).

 Data Retention